ibm-cloud-docs/log-analysis/manage_eu_logs.md

 When you configure a LogDNA agent for a resource such as a Kubernetes cluster, you specify to which instance that agent connects.
 You can only connect 1 agent per resource to a LogDNA instance.

-If you have agents that collect logs from resources, apps and services that run in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}}, and that must be EU-managed, you need to configure your agents to forward data to a logging instance in Frankfurt.
+If you have agents that collect logs from resources, apps and services that run in the {{site.data.keyword.cloud_notm}} or outside the {{site.data.keyword.cloud_notm}}, and that must be EU-supported, you need to configure your agents to forward data to a logging instance in Frankfurt.

 Learn more about how to [detach an agent](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-detach_agent) from a logging instance and how to [configure an agent](/docs/services/Log-Analysis-with-LogDNA?topic=LogDNA-config_agent) to forward logs to a specific instance.